-Based on the NRCS USDA Web Soil Survey, the project site is underlain by the following soil units: Greenfield sandy loam (2 to 8 percent slopes, eroded), Hanford coarse sandy loam (0 to 5 percent slopes), Monserate sandy loam (5 to 8 percent slopes, eroded), and Monserate sandy loam (8 to 15 percent slopes, eroded).
-Soils on-site have been mechanically disturbed and compacted from historic land uses (i.e., grading activities, routine weed abatement, illegal dumping, materials stockpiling, flood control measures, and staging activities to support surrounding development).
+Based on the NRCS USDA Web Soil Survey, the project site is underlain by the following soil units: Exeter sandy loam deep (2 to 8 percent slopes, eroded) and Ramona sandy loam (2 to 5 percent slopes, eroded).
+Soils on-site have been mechanically disturbed and compacted from historic land uses (i.e. grading activities, routine weed abatement, materials stockpiling, and staging activities to support surrounding development).
 Historic aerials show these activities have been ongoing since at least 1966.